Reineh: Ottoman period

-In 1517, the village was included in the Ottoman empire with the rest of Palestine, and in the 1596 tax-records it appeared as Rayna, located in the Nahiya of Tabariyya of the Liwa Safad.
+In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared as Rayna, located in the Nahiya of Tabariyya of the Liwa Safad.
 The taxable population was 151; 139 families and 6 bachelors; all Muslim, in addition to 6 Christian families.
 They paid taxes for various agricultural products; 5200 akçe on wheat, 2100 on barley, 350 on fruit trees, 200 on vegetable and fruit gardens, 250 on goats and beehives, in addition to 900 for occasional revenues and 480 for Jizya.
 Archaeological remains from the early Ottoman era have also been found here.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as El Raineh.
 In 1806, Seetzen noted a spring in the village (which he called Reni), whose inhabitant were half Muslim, half "Greek Christians".

-In 1837, Reineh was badly damaged in the Galilee earthquake.
-William McClure Thomson travelled in the region three weeks afterwards, and described how Reineh, (which he called Rumaish), was mostly destroyed, with thirty deaths occurring as people were crushed in their homes.
-Many more would have suffered the same had they not been at evening prayers at the church there, which was a small building that was not seriously damaged.
-A total of 200 people were killed in Reineh.

 In 1838; the population of Reineh was described as being Greek Orthodox Christians and Sunni Muslim, and in 1852 a "Greek" church was noted in Reineh.

 In 1875 Victor Guérin noted: "On 22 June, after a day resting up at Nazareth, I set out on my march again at 5 am, heading northeast, then north northeast.
 At 5.33 am, I passed by a copious spring, called A'in er Reineh.
 Next to the small pool that catches its flow, an ancient sarcophagus has been placed, in the form of a trough, the external parts of which tank are elegantly sculptured with whorls and garlands.
 This spring waters gardens planted with fig and pomegranate trees.
 The village of Reineh stretches over the southern slopes of the hill it abuts.
 It contains approximately 800 residents, half of them Muslims and the other half schismatic Greeks, with some Protestants as well.
 The reason for the latter is that an English mission has been active here for some years and established a local school."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A large village of well-built houses, containing about 500 Christians and Moslems.
 There are two springs south of the village; one, called 'Ain Kana.
 It is surrounded by arable ground and olive-groves.
 There is a church in the village."

 A population list from about 1887 showed that Reineh had about 1150 inhabitants; half Muslims and half Christians.